-The adoption of the Rights Plan is intended to protect the long-term interests of Stratasys and all Stratasys shareholders.
-The Rights Plan is designed to reduce the likelihood that any entity, person, or group would gain control of, or significant influence over, Stratasys through the open-market accumulation of the Company's shares without appropriately compensating all Stratasys shareholders for control.
-The Rights Plan will encourage anyone seeking to gain a significant interest in Stratasys to negotiate directly with the Board prior to attempting to control or significantly influence the Company.
-Further to those goals, the Rights may cause substantial dilution to a person or group that acquires 15% or more of the ordinary shares of the Company or any existing holder of 15% or more of the Ordinary Shares who shall acquire any additional Ordinary Shares.
+The adoption of the Rights Plans was intended to protect the long-term interests of Stratasys and all Stratasys shareholders.
+The Rights Plans were designed to reduce the likelihood that any entity, person, or group would gain control of, or significant influence over, Stratasys through the open-market accumulation of the Company's shares without appropriately compensating all Stratasys shareholders for control.
+The Rights Plans were meant to encourage anyone seeking to gain a significant interest in Stratasys to negotiate directly with the Company's Board of Directors prior to attempting to control or significantly influence the Company.
+Further to those goals, the Rights could cause substantial dilution to a person or group that would acquire 15% or more of the ordinary shares of the Company or any existing holder of 15% or more of the ordinary shares who would acquire any additional ordinary shares.